 5. Spotting fakes

 Some claims are presented not in words but in photos, videos and other content sent to you or published online.
 Photos, videos, documents, websites and posts on Twitter, Facebook, Instagram and other social media can all be faked.

 How can you spot what is real and what is fake?
 These are our fact-checking tips.

 Before you start to look for evidence to check online material, engage your brain.
 Do the images or words ring true?
 Is the person likely to use that language or sentiment?
 Is it the sort of thing they might really have said?

 We all understand when people are taken in by clever hoaxes.
 But if it is obvious, after the event, that the person would have been unlikely to say the words quoted, and you did not check, you may look foolish.

 So first, think.
 And then, if in doubt, check with the person or organisation quoted.

 Is there a telling detail out of place?

-Look at the phrase used and ask if that could have been said at the time.
-Look at the photo or video and ask whether it abides by the laws of light and shade.
-Are there things you can see in the background that should be there that aren’t or shouldn’t be there but are.
+Look at the phrase used and ask if it would have been said at the time.
+Look at the photo or video and assess if the light and shade falls naturally.
+Perhaps, in the background, there are things that should be there but aren’t, or shouldn’t be there but are.